pkscout/rpi.screencontrol/README.md

 1. Python3 is required.

 ## PI CONFIGURATION:
-To use the BH1750 ambient light sensor and/or the BME280 temperature sensor, you need to enable i2c in raspi-config.
+To use the BH1750 ambient light sensor, you need to enable i2c in raspi-config.
 If you are using Raspian Buster and the Pi Camera to detect light levels, the camera must be turned on in raspi-config.
 Both the camera and i2c options are under INTERFACING OPTIONS in raspi-config.

 To control the RPi 7" touchscreen you need to also edit the backlight rules.
 From a terminal window:
 ```